Ryfoo/Http-Server-Using-Raw-Sockets/README.md

 ## Goal

-A multi-threaded HTTP server with a companion script that spawns multiple simultaneous clients — each connecting, sending a request, and receiving a response — to demonstrate the server handling real concurrent load.
+A multi-threaded HTTP server/request handler with a companion script that spawns multiple simultaneous clients — each connecting, sending a request, and receiving a response — to demonstrate the server handling real concurrent load.

 ---